hantman-lab/animal-soup/docs/source/installation.rst

     jupyter lab --allow-root --ip=0.0.0.0 --no-browser

 This will start a jupyter lab terminal within the container.
-However, because we binded the local host port 8888 to the container port 8888.
-You can then launch your preferred browser and access the jupyter lab server running at ``localhost:8888``.
+Because we binded the local host port 8888 to the container port 8888, you can access the jupyter lab server running at ``localhost:8888``.

 .. note::
-    When you launch jupyter lab, it will give ask for a token.
-You can get the token from the terminal where you launched jupyter lab.
+    To launch the jupyterlab server you will need copy and paste the URL with the correct token from the terminal where you launched the server.
+See below for reference.

 **Example Token**